ebreton/flask-bootstrap/README.md

   </a>
 </p>
 <br>

+## Looking for something lighter ?

+Like a bootstrap for a simple new python project with a simple CLI ?
+Check [PyBootstrap](https://github.com/ebreton/pybootstrap)...

 ### Main features

 - **Dev friendly**: a Makefile will allow to quickly setup everything with `make init-venv`